 - Comply with planning permission requirements and be aware of any changes to same.

 - Comply with all health and safety standards/requirements.

-- Meet needs of all customers/potential customers with disabilities.
+- Meet the needs of all customers/potential customers with disabilities.

 - Comply with Fire Safety regulations and ensure you hold a current Fire Safety Certificate issued by the local authority and the relevant certification that your premises complies with fire safety requirements of the Building Regulations.